-The relationship between Adolf Hitler and Eva Braun is just as twisted as anything else about the Nazi dictator.
+The relationship between Adolf Hitler and Eva Braun is just as twisted as anything else about the Nazi leader.
 Hitler and Braun were 23 years apart in age and began a relationship when she was only 17, which lasted until their deaths by suicide at the end of World War II.
-Their entire relationship was strange --Hitler wanted to portray a pure image of bieng married to Germany and shunned Eva when they were in public-- and their wedding was no exception.
+Their entire relationship was strange - Hitler wanted to portray a pure image of being married to Germany and shunned Eva when they were in public - and their wedding was no exception.

-Braun followed Hitler loyally for about 16 years, and he even compared her to his beloved dog, Blondi (on whom he tested his poison before using it on himself).
-In a perversion of the classic Romeo and Juliet love story, the newlyweds killed themselves mere hours after their wedding ceremony and were burned in the bunker, according to Hitler's last will and testament.
+Braun followed Hitler loyally for about 16 years, despite him showing greater affection for his dog, Blondi (on whom he tested his poison before using it on himself).
+In a perversion of the classic Romeo and Juliet love story, the newlyweds killed themselves the day after their wedding ceremony and were burned in their bunker, according to Hitler's last request.

 Eva Braun was a 17-year-old photographer's assistant when she became acquainted with Adolf Hitler.
-Braun had recently finished convent school, and was working for Hitler's official photographer.
-Their first date was to the opera.
-Only weeks after their first meeting, in 1929, Braun agreed to go with Hitler to his secluded mountain home.
-Not long after, she became his mistress.
+Braun had recently left convent school and was working for Hitler's official photographer.
+In 1929, the two went on a date to the opera.

-Braun was by Hitler's side for 16 years — well, not really.
+Braun was by Hitler's side for 16 years – technically.
 Hitler was obsessed with crafting an image of someone married to his country, and couldn't let something like a loving relationship interfere.
 He also wanted to remain attractive to his female followers.

 Braun wasn't allowed to show Hitler any affection in public, and most Germans didn't even know she existed.
 Hitler wouldn't let photos of her be published.
 Hitler would even go so far as to ignore her while in public, only interacting with her to give her an envelope of money at the end of the night.